jdeolive/geotools-old/docs/tutorial/filter/query.rst

 A **Filter** is similar to the where clause of an SQL statement; defining a condition that each selected feature needs to meet in order to be included.

-Here is our strategy for displaying the selected features:
+Here is our strategy for displaying the selected features.

 * Get the feature type name selected by the user and retrieve the corresponding FeatureSource from the DataStore.

 * Get the query condition that was entered in the text field and use the CQL class to create a Filter object.